 Although I’ve never run in the Under Armour Charged Bandit 6, I have run in the brand.
 Most notably, in 2018, when I ran in the Under Armour Horizon BPF and the Under Armour HOVR Sonic.
-I needed new shoe, they felt good when I tried them on, and I loved the white and gold trim.
+I needed new shoe, Under Armour felt good when I tried them on, and I loved the white and gold trim.

 Many people have asked: Does Under Armour make good running shoes?
 That’s a tough question to answer because they make a lot of shoes.
 If you run in a UA lifestyle shoe, of course, you’ll get hurt.
 Their running shoes are good, and like any other brand, it’s important to find the right shoe for you.
 I will also say, Under Armour has progressed into the running scene, and they’ve gotten noticeably better since around 2017.

 Under Armour Charged Bandit 6 Quick Facts:

 Heel to Toe Drop: 8 mm

 The Under Armour Charged Bandit 6 has a lightweight but plush fit.
 It’s interesting to say that because the Under Armour Charged Bandit 6 isn’t expensive.
 At $90, I was wondering what Under Amour would forgo to keep the price low.
 The UA Charged Bandit 6 features a lightweight, breathable, stretchy knit fabric upper.
 The mesh is two tones for increased ventilation.
 Finally, it has one of the most cushioned ankle collars I’ve run in.

 Typically I wear between a women’s size 10-11 wide in running shoes.
 The Underarmour Bandit 6 fits true to size, and size 10.5 was perfect.